 Businesses can use a variety of pricing strategies when selling a product or service, or stick to one tried and tested strategy.
 However, in today's competitive markets it is so necessary to keep abreast of any changes, however slight, in those markets – and to price accordingly.

 Businesses must be constantly attentive to their opponent's actions in order to have the comparative advantage in the market.
-A successful pricing strategy can be used to maximize profitability for each unit sold or from the market overall.
+A successful pricing strategy can be used to maximise profitability for each unit sold or from the market overall.
 It can also be used to defend an existing market from new entrants, to increase market share within a market or to enter a new market.

 A firm’s decision on the price of a product and the pricing strategy implemented impacts on the consumer’s decision on whether or not to purchase the product.
 The technology of internet usage has increased and developed dramatically therefore price comparisons can be done anytime by potential customers through online access.